4 Iranians implicated in Bitcoin ransom extortions involving Canada

 At the same time, OFAC blacklisted the Bitcoin wallet addresses of two other Iranian foreign nationals for facilitating the exchange of Bitcoin into fiat for, among others, the two indicted Iranians named above.

 According to US Department of Treasury, Ali Khorashadizadeh and Mohammad Ghorbaniyan, both from Iran, acted as a digital currency exchange and facilitated the trading of over 7,000 transactions in Bitcoin that were proceeds of crime from Bitcoin ransom payments.
 Khorashadizadeh and Ghorbaniyan are alleged to have used 40 different digital currency exchanges around the world and the banks of those exchanges, to trade in Bitcoin derived from proceeds of crime.
-OFAC has designated their Bitcoin wallet addresses as listed and therefore OFAC obligations are triggered in respect of those wallets for digital currency exchanges and financial institutions.
+OFAC has designated their Bitcoin wallet addresses as listed.

 Bitcoin wallets listed